lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A multi-node integration test suite was added, which may be run on a single host via Docker.
-The multi-node integration test has been integrated with Travis CI, and is now run automatically on commits to all branches of the LSST Qserv git repo on github.
+The multi-node integration test is integrated with Travis CI, and now runs automatically on commits to all branches of the LSST Qserv git repo on github.
 :jirab:`DM-5218,DM-3985,DM-4295,DM-3910,DM-3922,DM-4395`